ZenBusiness vs Northwest

 Onboarding for Northwest is more cumbersome than other products in the industry.
 Avoiding the simplified chat flows, ubiquitous of Silicon Valley SaaS, Northwest makes you comb through an exhaustive list of services that at first glance can be intimidating.
 The plus side of their onboarding is Northwest makes it very easy to open a free account without being charged for a service, so at least you won't be paying any money up front while you figure out exactly the product you need.

 ZenBusiness' customized packages are generated seamlessly via a swift onboarding flow that is easy to follow.
-While pricing is not as transparent upfront, compared to Northwest, ZenBusiness is able to generate tailored packages that are somewhat akin to attorney services.
-Northwest's onboarding is more cumbersome and can be overwhelming to the less experienced business owner, preferring to throw a smorgasbord of legal options so that the mature business owner has access to the legal documents they require, when they require them.
+While pricing is not as transparent upfront, compared to Northwest, ZenBusiness can generate custom-tailored packages more akin to attorney services.
+Northwest's onboarding is more cumbersome and can be overwhelming to the less experienced business owner, but is welcomed by more experienced owners who want to by standalone items or create complex custom tax structures.

 Formation speed